 It’d be great if the eye-tracking mode was a button on the camera though.
 You can already switch between Human subject or Animal subject, but only through the menu.

-I have been able to capture dogs running high speed at my camera without losing focus on their eyes.
+I have been able to capture dogs running at my camera without losing focus on their eyes.